Winning the war for talent in the post-pandemic world

 In the pre-pandemic era, leading-edge companies spent vast sums on offices in prime locations and campuses with elaborate perks.
 In the post-pandemic era, that same investment should be rerouted to digital infrastructure.

-Fewer than 20% say that they see the office as a place for focused, solo work.
-Instead, more than 80% of knowledge workers say that they want access to an office for in-person collaboration and team building – activities such as collaborating with colleagues and clients (32.9%), attending in-person meetings (19.9%) and building camaraderie (25.2%).
+Fewer than 20% say they see the office as a place for focused, solo work.
+Instead, more than 80% of knowledge workers say they want access to an office for in-person collaboration and team building—activities like collaborating with co-workers and clients (32.9%), attending in-person meetings (19.9%) and building camaraderie (25.2%).

 If offices are primarily for in-person collaboration and team building, then digital channels are where work happens.
 Companies that make the required investments in new digital infrastructure see dramatic improvements, compared to those relying on legacy systems.
 This shows up not only in expected areas such as productivity (+54%) but also in the sense of belonging (over 2x) and ability to manage stress and anxiety (over 5x).

 The Future Forum Pulse also shows that the frequency of communication within teams has a major impact on employee satisfaction.
-Knowledge workers who use digital infrastructure to communicate multiple times per day score significantly better than those who rarely communicate: they have nearly three times the sense of belonging and over twice the ability to manage stress and anxiety.
+Knowledge workers who use digital infrastructure to communicate multiple times per day score significantly better than those who rarely communicate: They have nearly 3x the sense of belonging and over 2x the ability to manage stress and anxiety.

 3. Flexible work is a game changer for working mothers and Black knowledge workers.

-In the US, working mothers have carried a disproportionate burden through the pandemic, with half a million more women leaving the labour force than men.
+In the U.S., working mothers have carried a disproportionate burden through the pandemic, with half a million more women leaving the labor force than men.
 Even though women were working from home, the pandemic put a spotlight on the rigidity of work schedules, which led to unprecedented burnout and attrition.
-The Pulse shows this in stark detail: women with children score lower than men with children across each element of the Pulse, including work-life balance (-38%), ability to manage stress (-50%) and sense of belonging (-23%).
+The Pulse shows this in stark detail: Women with kids score lower than men with kids across each element of the Pulse, including work-life balance (-38%), ability to manage stress (-50%) and sense of belonging (-23%).

 Flexible working models are a potential game changer.
-Women with children say that the number one benefit of a flexible schedule is ‘being better able to take care of personal or family obligations during the day’ (men with children rate ‘better work-life balance’ as the key benefit).
-Normalising and encouraging flexibility for all employees is one of the keys to reversing these numbers.
+Women with kids say that the number one benefit of a flexible schedule is “being better able to take care of personal or family obligations during the day” (men with kids rate “better work-life balance” as the key benefit).
+Normalizing and encouraging flexibility for all employees is one of the keys to reversing these numbers.

 Flexible work opens the door to reversing these trends.
-Black knowledge workers are more likely to say that working remotely is better for their sense of belonging than to say that it’s worse, while the opposite is true for white knowledge workers.
-Sixty-eight per cent of Black knowledge workers want flexible work policies, compared to 56% of their white counterparts.
+Black knowledge workers are more likely to say that working remotely is better for their sense of belonging than to say it’s worse, while the opposite is true for white knowledge workers.
+Sixty-eight percent of Black knowledge workers want flexible work policies, compared to 56% of their white counterparts.

-For companies seeking to improve diversity, geographic distribution matters: about 60 per cent of the Black labour force is located in the US South, compared with only one third of private sector jobs.
-Building diverse and inclusive teams is only possible when companies embrace the real flexibility that creates equitable access to opportunity.
+For companies seeking to improve diversity, geographic distribution matters: About 60 percent of the Black labor force is located in the U.S. South, compared with only one-third of private sector jobs.
+Building diverse and inclusive teams is possible only when companies embrace the real flexibility that creates equitable access to opportunity.

 Winning the war for talent depends on asking three big questions

 - How do we reimagine our infrastructure to create connection?
 It’s no longer just about office space.
-It’s about the digital centre of gravity where work gets done.
+It’s about the digital center of gravity where work gets done.

 Additional content: